rulebricks/helm/README.md

 #### Option 2: External Secret (Enterprise)

+`global.secrets.secretRef != ""`

 For enterprise deployments using external secret management (Vault, AWS Secrets Manager, etc.), create a Kubernetes secret first and reference it.
-This applies to the Rulebricks application secrets only.
+This is all-or-nothing– you cannot mix and match inline values and external secrets.

 > **Note:** Self-hosted Supabase internal secrets (JWT, DB password, dashboard) are configured via `values.yaml` and stored in separate Kubernetes secrets managed by the Supabase subchart.